Tamil settlement of Sri Lanka: Crisis of the Sixteenth Century

 During the period of the Crisis of the Sixteenth Century and the arrival of the Portuguese to Sri Lanka also saw the migration of various Southern Indian and Tamil speaking groups.
 The Bharatha people are descendants of Tamil speaking Paravar of Southern India who migrated to Sri Lanka under Portuguese rule during that time.
 Several hundreds of converted Christian Bharathas were brought from the Indian mainland to the western shores of Sri Lanka by the Portuguese to wrest control on the pearl trade.

 Sri Lankan Chetties, Formerly considered a Sri Lankan Tamil caste, were also a class of Tamil speaking traders, who migrated from South India under Portuguese rule, and continued to during Dutch presence on the island.
-They settled mostly in western Sri Lanka, especially in the ports of Colombo and Galle from the 16th century to mid 17th century.
+They settled mostly in western Sri Lanka, especially in the ports of Colombo and Galle from the 16th century to the mid-17th century.
 Some of the Chetties in Northern Sri Lanka were absorbed into other communities, mainly in the Sri Lankan Vellalar community, considered a subcaste known as Chetty Vellalar.
 The Chetties of Western Sri Lanka converted to Roman Catholicism under Portuguese rule while others converted to Anglican or Reformed Christianity under British rule and Dutch rule, respectively.
 Intermarriage and alliances between Sinhalese and Chetties were not uncommon thus many also got Sinhalised.